 The plot is genius (I don’t want to reveal any spoilers, though I think most people who know anything about the book will know the ending – this will not detract from your enjoyment), but the way that Poirot makes his intellectual leaps is at times, totally contrived.
 For example, I am still not clear how he could have made the connection with the Armstrong case on such an insignificant piece of evidence.
 This matters not a jot, however, because it is Poirot’s cross-examinations, his exposition of ‘the facts’ and his closing revelatory monologue, which provide the real pleasure for the reader.
 The writing is also joyous, laced with irony, brilliant characterisation and the evocation of place….sublime!
 On this latter point this was the real escapism for me.
 I have always fantasised about travelling on the Orient Express in the golden age of steam (as long as I can travel fist class!) and this book took me right there.
 The opening scene of the book is set in Aleppo, which was rather poignant.

 I’ll definitely be reading more Agatha Christie.
 This was quite a quick read, in just a couple of sittings, because it flows so beautifully and once you start it is hard to put down.
 Highly recommended.

 If you are a fan of Christie, which of her books would you recommend I read next?

-If you have enjoyed this post, please feel free to subscribe to my blog and let’s connect on social media.
+If you have enjoyed this post, please subscribe to the blog by clicking on the ‘Follow’ button.
+Let’s also connect on social media.